 According to Go Ask Alice, “most of these kits contain a mixture of compounds such as goldenseal, vinegar, niacin, or vitamin C, activated charcoal, lecithin, and herbal teas/powders.”
 The site also says, “Current research suggests that none of these compounds speed up the process of eliminating marijuana from the body.”

 Ready to get help?Let our treatment experts call you today.

-Heavy or longtime marijuana users who decide to detox likely will go through withdrawal symptoms that occur as the body adjusts to not having the drug in its system.
+Heavy or longtime users who decide to detox likely will go through marijuana withdrawal symptoms that occur as the body adjusts to not having the drug in its system.
 During this process, which normally happens after regular drug use is stopped, users may experience increased irritability, anxiety, and restlessness as they stop using the substance.
 They also may notice sleepiness, appetite loss, weight loss, and cravings for marijuana.
-Withdrawal symptoms can occur within 24-28 hours after marijuana use is reduced or stopped.
+Marijuana withdrawal symptoms can occur within 24-28 hours after marijuana use is reduced or stopped.